-Sports and Games activities are coordinated by the office of Dean of Students under the Sports and Games Department.
-Ardhi University has facilities for sports and recreation activities allowing students to participate in popular indoor and outdoor games.
+Sports and Games activities are coordinated by the Office of Director of Students Services under the Sports and Games Department.
+Ardhi University has facilities for sports and recreation that allows students to participate in popular indoor and outdoor games.
 There are several clubs for football, basketball, volleyball, netball, pool table, swimming, athletics, table tennis, darts and traditional games.
 A student can choose games that he/she is interested in.